bnkc/Tagup-challange/README.md

   In conclusion, I was left with an interesting question.
 What if those extreme values had some importance to the dataset in determining when a machine was reaching a failure point?

-*IMPORTANT: This analysis is replicable for all of the machine data.*